History of Christopher Bell (racing driver) in Timeline

 In 2017, Christopher Bell won the NASCAR Camping World Truck Series Championship.

-On November 10, 2018, Christopher Bell won at the ISM Raceway, advancing to the Championship 4 after being in a must-win situation.
+On November 10, 2018, Christopher Bell won at ISM Raceway, advancing to the Championship 4 after needing a win.
+He finished eleventh at Homestead and fourth in points for the season.

 December 2018: Engagement to Morgan Kemenah